diegonery465/diegonery465/README.md

 <br>

 ```
-Apaixonado por tecnologia, tenho experiência na área de redes de computadores e segurança, atualmente migrando para a área
+Apaixonado por tecnologia, tenho experiência na área de redes de computadores e segurança, buscando conhecimento na área
-de programação e engenharia de dados onde tenho me dedicado.
+de desenvolvimento e engenharia de dados

-Passionate about technology, I have experience in the area of computer networks and security, currently migrating to the
+Passionate about technology, I have experience in the area of computer networks and security, seeking knowledge in the area
-area of programming and data engine
+of development and data engineering
 ```
 </h3>